 Thirteen years later, just one plant is under construction — the Hinkley Point C project being built by EDF France’s state power company in southwest England.
 Other projects, such as Moorside (developed by Toshiba) and Wylfa (developed by Hitachi), have been suspended and others still in the development phase such as Sizewell C and Bradwell B remain optimistic.
 But such optimism maybe unfounded unless the UK government engages to provide meaningful financial support.

-To put the UK nuclear generation industry in context, one should remember that nuclear is a low carbon option and during 2018 it met 19.5 percent of the UK’s demand.
-The issue, of course, is that many of the nuclear plants are heading toward retirement after supporting the UK well beyond their original design life, and the country has little by the way of a carbon-free baseload power replacement.
+To put the UK nuclear generation industry in context, one should remember that nuclear is a low carbon footprint option and that in 2018, it met 19.5 percent of the UK’s demand.
+The issue, of course, is that many nuclear plants are heading toward retirement after supporting the UK well beyond their original design life, and the country has little by the way of low carbon footprint baseload power replacement.

 There were three key reasons for this shift:

-● Political: The privatization of the UK electricity industry in 1990; the regulatory change that allowed gas to be used as a fuel for power generation;
+- Political.
+The privatization of the UK electricity industry in 1990 as well as the regulatory change that allowed gas to be used as a fuel for power generation.

-● Economic: The high interest rates of the time, which favored gas turbine power stations that were quick to build when compared to coal and nuclear power stations, which were larger but slower to build; the decline in wholesale gas prices; the desire by the regional electricity companies to diversify their sources of electricity supply and establish a foothold in the profitable generation market; and
+- Economic.
+The high interest rates of the time, which favored gas turbine power stations that were quick to build when compared to coal and nuclear power stations, which were larger but slower to build; the decline in wholesale gas prices; the desire by the regional electricity companies to diversify their sources of electricity supply and establish a foothold in the profitable generation market.

-● Technical: Advances in electricity generation technology (specifically combined cycle gas turbine generators (CCGTs) with higher relative efficiencies and lower capital costs).
+- Technical.
+Advances in electricity generation technology, specifically combined cycle gas turbine generators, or CCGTs, with higher relative efficiencies and lower capital costs.
 An underpinning factor in the dash for gas was the development of North Sea gas.

-● In 1990, gas turbine power stations made up 5 percent of the UK's generating capacity.
+In 1990, gas turbine power stations made up five percent of the UK's generating capacity.
 By 2003, the new CCGTs made up approximately 30 percent.
-Ironically, one of the benefits we crave today, which was not publicized at the time, was the reduction of carbon emissions that materialized when switching from coal to gas, given CCGTs typically generate around 50 percent of the carbon of a similar sized coal fired plant.
+Ironically, one of the benefits we crave today, which was not publicized at the time, was the reduction of carbon emissions that materialized when switching from coal to gas, given CCGTs typically generate around 50 percent of the carbon of a similar-sized coal fired plant.

 In 2018, gas-fired capacity met roughly 40 percent of the UK demand.
 Given the gas dominance and the fact it enables renewables to operate effectively means any suggestion of its demise in the short term is another one of the UK power market’s myths.

-As with nuclear, much of the capacity is heading toward retirement and all of which is much less efficient than today’s modern counterpart.
+As with nuclear, much of the capacity is heading toward retirement and is much less efficient than today’s modern counterpart.
 What is missing is the commercial incentive to encourage new-build capacity into construction and onto the grid.

 Battery storage is anticipated to increase dramatically in the short to medium term, evidenced in the volume of planning applications being submitted.
-Back in 2012, applications to install battery storage totaled just 2 MW; by contrast, in 2018 that figure soared to a cumulative total of 6,874 MW.
-In addition, the capacity of each battery storage project is increasing; in 2016, they averaged 10 MW per project.
+Back in 2012, applications to install battery storage totaled just two MW.
+In 2018, that figure soared to a cumulative total of 6,874 MW.
+In addition, the capacity of each battery storage project is increasing.
+In 2016, they averaged 10 MW per project.
 In 2018, that grew significantly to over 27 MW.
 It’s also important to note that 92 percent of planning applications for storage projects are approved for the first time by planning authorities.

 Mind the Gap

 “Please mind the gap” is a term used frequently on Great Britain’s railway system to highlight the risks when alighting from trains.
-In recent times, it is a term used all too often to describe the tightening capacity margins on the UK’s power generation landscape, which is set to worsen.
+In recent times, it’s often used to describe the tightening capacity margins on the UK’s power generation landscape, which is set to worsen.

-Capacity margins are expected to tighten to less than seven percent in the UK electricity market in 2020, with further pressure materializing as the coal, nuclear and aged CCGTs enter retirement.
-To put this into a global context, the average capacity margins in other countries are forecast to be 10 percent for Japan, 11 to 16 percent for the United States, 18 percent for Germany, 27 percent for China and more than 40 percent.
+Capacity margins are expected to tighten to less than seven percent in the UK electricity market in 2020, with further pressure materializing as coal, nuclear and aged CCGT installations enter retirement.
+To put this into a global context, the average capacity margins in other countries are forecast to be 10 percent for Japan, 11 to 16 percent for the United States, 18 percent for Germany, 27 percent for China and more than 40 percent for Singapore.

 Experts predict that without any new build development — beyond those developments already in construction — the UK security of supply could be compromised as early as 2025, at which point we could see negative capacity margins.

-One answer to meet this challenge, but unlikely to be desirable by everyone, is the new build of CCGT plants.
-Such plants can be built within four years, incorporating carbon capture storage facilities and be used to balance out the intermittency of renewables.
+One answer to meet this challenge – though unlikely to be desirable by everyone -- is the new build of CCGT plants, which can be accomplished in about four years.
+These new plans can incorporate carbon capture storage facilities and be used to balance out the intermittency of renewables.

-Longer term, nuclear power provides the obvious answer to providing the most reliable baseload capacity, in a low carbon manner.
+For the longer term, nuclear power provides the obvious answer to providing the most reliable baseload capacity in a low carbon manner.

-Extinction Rebellion hailed the recent London protests as a huge success, and data suggested they caused a five-fold increase in the number of online searches for “climate change” and the awareness of what has been called an unprecedented global emergency.
+Extinction Rebellion hailed the recent London protests as a huge success, and data suggested they caused a five-fold increase in the number of online searches for “climate change UK” and the awareness of what has been called an unprecedented global emergency.

-The UK’s drive for renewables is strong and will continue to gain momentum.
-The immediate cessation of using fossil fuel-derived power generation, as some in the climate change UK movement have called for, would require major sacrifices.
-Based upon the electricity sources that met the demand of 2018, this change would equate to the immediate withdrawal of 46.1 GW (coal 13.9 GW and gas 32.2 GW) of installed capacity, reflecting a reduction of nearly half — 47.4 percent — of the UK’s power generation capacity.
-Such a course of action likely would generate mass protests and might put at risk the general public’s support for tackling climate change and possibly endanger current UK renewable energy projects.
+The drive for UK renewable energy is strong and will continue to gain momentum.
+The immediate cessation of the use of fossil fuel-derived power generation, as some in the climate change UK movement have called for, would require major sacrifices.
+Based upon the electricity sources that met the demand of 2018, this change would equate to the immediate withdrawal of 46.1 GW (13.9 GW of coal and 32.2 GW of gas) of installed capacity, reflecting a reduction of nearly half — 47.4 percent — of the UK’s power generation capacity.
+Such a course of action would likely generate mass protests, risk the general public’s support for tackling climate change and possibly endanger current UK renewable energy projects.

 The Wind of Change

-As we head down our journey of combining the objectives of reducing carbon emissions and serving increasing power demands, it appears we need to accept two basic principles:
+As we endeavor to achieve the twin UK climate change strategy objectives of reducing carbon emissions and serving increasing power demands, it appears we need to accept two basic principles:

-1) The deployment of renewable energy must continue, and it must continue in the knowledge that our journey in moving toward a lower carbon generation mix will take investment.
-We must all make that investment and accept together the affordability challenges and the repayment of that investment, with the full knowledge that, not to do so would be unforgiveable.
+1) The deployment of UK renewable energy must continue with the knowledge that attaining a lower carbon generation mix will take investment.
+We must all make that investment and accept the affordability challenges and the repayment of that investment, with the full knowledge that not to do so would be unforgiveable.

-2) We also need to be cognizant of the fact that gas-fired generation is a prerequisite to support the long-term, large scale deployment of renewables into our energy system as it fills the gap when weather conditions do not support wind or solar generation.
-Nuclear power, whilst it has affordability challenges, provides the most practical, low carbon solution to provide the most reliable form of baseload capacity to the UK electricity market.
+2) We also need to be cognizant of the fact that gas-fired generation is a prerequisite to support the long-term, large-scale deployment of renewables into our energy system as it fills the gap when weather conditions do not support wind or solar generation.
+Nuclear power, whilst it has affordability challenges, provides the most practical, low-carbon solution to provide the most reliable form of baseload capacity to the UK electricity market.

-It appears the time for flying kites in the face of Great Britain’s low carbon future is at an end, and informed action in the UK electricity market needs to be enacted without delay.
+It appears the time for flying kites in the face of Great Britain’s low carbon footprint future is at an end, and informed action in the UK electricity market needs to be enacted without delay.
 A coherent and workable UK climate change strategy should be at the foundation of this action.